ronnyismael1/CMPE142/Projects/pbiased_bits/README.md

 ## Usage

-1. Compile the program using the provided Makefile: `make`
-2. Run the program with the names of the binary files as arguments: `./pbiased_bits file1 file2 ...`
+1. Run the program with the names of the binary files as arguments: `./pbiased_bits file1 file2 ...`

 ## Testing